Now Mobile-Friendly

 Today every weather anomaly is used to support the claim that catastrophic climate change is in full force.
 These so-called no-falsifiable hypotheses are rearing their ugly head whenever there is a hurricane or a snowstorm or a flood resulting from a deluge.
 It's almost as if these phenomena had never occurred before.
 I recall last fall's Florida hurricanes and how many media commentators claimed that their unusual severity portended evidence of climate change.
 Obviously these pundits did not know that the 1940s saw the greatest quantity and severity of hurricanes in the past century, which was well before anyone even dreamed about the possibility of catastrophic climate change.

-As evidence of global warming, certain scientists are citing today's temperatures being substantially higher than they were 30 years age.
+as evidence of global warming, certain scientists are citing today's temperatures being substantially higher than they were 30 years age.
 True as that may be, it is also true that today's temperature are substantially lower than they were in the 1930s.
 Does that mean we are now headed for an ice age?

 The acronym GIGO, which stands for "garbage in-garbage out", applies equally to all computer-related activities, even those of UN climatologists.
 Two years ago, two researchers, Ian Castles and David Henderson, both with impeccable credentials in their respective fields, noticed some serious problems with the methodology used by the Intergovernmental Panel on Climate Change (IPCC) to predict greenhouse gas emissions for the next century.
 Henderson, a respected economist and Castles a statistician, have challenged the IPCC's predictions as being unrealistic in their severity.